karanshahh/codepath-prework/README.md

 I just used one outside source, to understand more about the hidden class, and how to use it. - https://www.geeksforgeeks.org/html-hidden-attribute/
 To understand this, I played around with the hidden class in the project, and finally understood how it works.

+For everything else, such as JavaScript syntax, I made sure to use w3schools.com.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?

 Initially, I had trouble with using a glitch, and somehow, it created 3 more projects.
 I wanted to know how I could delete the rest of the projects.
 After a few minutes of researching on the internet, however, I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
 So, I just stuck with it.
 This is because Glitch was absolutely new to me, but so was JavaScript, HTML, and CSS.